mercadopago/devsite-docs/guides/checkout-api-v2/integration-via-cardform.en.md

 ------------

-When submitting the form, a token is generated securely representing the card data.
-You can access it via the `getCardFormData` function, as shown earlier in the `onSubmit` callback.
-Furthermore, this token is also stored in a hidden input within the form where it can be found with the name `MPHiddenInputToken`.

 > NOTE
 >
 > Important
 >
-> If you need to add or modify some logic in the flow of Javascript methods, consult the documentation: [Integration via Core Methods](/developers/en/docs/checkout-api/integration-configuration/card/integrate-via-core-methods)
+> If you need to add or modify some logic in the flow of Javascript methods, consult the documentation [Integration via Core Methods](/developers/en/docs/checkout-api/integration-configuration/card/integrate-via-core-methods)

 ## Send payment